The Ultimate Guide To Seville, Spain (+Insider Tips)

 HISTORICAL HOTELS

-Visit, or better still stay in a former palace or historical manor house, there are many beautiful boutique hotels in Seville with amazing original features and luxurious rooms.
+Lastly, one of the hidden Seville attractions is visiting a former palace or historical manor house, there are many luxurious hotels in Seville with amazing original features.

-Hotel Alfonso XIII, and Palacio Villapanes are two of the best hotels and former palaces in Seville.
-If you’re not staying there, you can easily visit and check out the restaurants, roof terraces and lobby’s, they are so beautiful and characteristic.
+Hotel Alfonso XIII, and Palacio Villapanes are two of the best hotels and former palaces in Seville – check out the restaurants, roof terraces and lobby’s – grab a drink, they are so beautiful and characteristic.

 Colourful street in Triana neighbourhood of Seville